mjirv/demeter/README.md

 ## About

-Generates a REST API (including a GraphQL endpoint) to query your dbt metrics using https://github.com/dbt-labs/dbt_metrics
+Demeter gives you a REST API (including a GraphQL endpoint) to query your dbt metrics

 ![graphql](https://user-images.githubusercontent.com/5953854/158102577-f935b647-88f4-4180-b161-81f86a454ccb.PNG)